-If you don't have reliable internet access, need help completing the form, or if you have questions, please call our Drought Program Representative in the Water Supply Division at 512-239-4691.
+If you don't have reliable internet access, need help completing the form, or if you have questions, please call the Water Supply Division at 512-239-4691 and ask to speak with a Drought Program Representative.
 The collective cooperation of all public water systems is vital to ensuring public drinking water needs can be sustained during this persistent drought.